edgarzehnder/docusignconnector-ais/README.md

 The SSL configuration including the creation and future renewal of the certificate takes place automatically.

+For the configuration of the application, following environment variables must be set:
+KEY
+CERT
+CLAIMED_IDENTITY
+DN_SUFFIX
+LANGUAGE
+DTBD
+TOKEN_SERVICE

 # Manual deployment:
 Install nodejs.
 For example, on Ubuntu 16.04 LTS:
 - apt-get update